eagle840/katacoda-labs/terraformbasic/intro.md

-Introduction to terraform with cdk, using python
+Introduction to terraform basic commands

-In this lab we will install terraform, cdk and run a simple docker setup
+In this lab we will install terraform, and setup a simple docker container v.01

-v.01